The Crypto Banking System

 One issue during the GFC is that illiquid securitization was used as collateral, sometimes without a haircut.
 When the crisis got serious, higher haircut were applied or such collateral just excluded from repo markets.

 It is therefore of paramount importance to have a few of very liquid and very transparent instrument to support the crypto-banking system instead of an endless list of less liquid, harder to understand instruments.
+Thanks to the liquidity pool construct, DeFi can bring passive investors liquidity on the market, keeping deep liquidity even in time of stress.

 Not displayed in the Crypto-Banking System are the bonds issued by on-chain protocols and DAOs, either secured by crypto-collateral or not (see the Capital Structure for DAOs article).
 Pooling those will indeed allow the creation of another liquid and transparent bond instrument.